 Three Trends Influencing Enterprise 2.0

-In this post, I will describe the top three drivers influencing the adoption of Web 2.0 in Enterprise 2.0.
 In my next post, I will express my opinion on whether mashups are capable of pushing Web 2.0 into the enterprise arena.

 Trend #1: Shift to Cloud Computing